 Yeah.
 I didn’t admit that all that was burnout until pretty recently.

 But I have to say- it still doesn’t hold a candle to the burnout I experienced in 2013/2014 during my junior year of college.
 I truly believe that being honest about the parts that suck really do make a difference- at least for me.

 I also still firmly believe that burnout doesn’t always arrive on all on its own with an announcement.
 Maybe it includes a plus one or maybe plus ten because it wants to be rude.

 I can tell what started the beginning of my burnout.
 I can tell that it all started with my endo appointment early in 2017 and learning how much my A1C had gone up.

 I wasn’t expecting it at all.
 I thought maybe 0.1 or 0.3, but up 1.4 points total?
 Yeah.
 Nope.

 Looking at my graphs, and data, and everything else my endo could gather and analyze.
-It was the issues with PCOS and endometriosis that had flared late the summer before.
+It was the issues with PCOS and endometriosis that had flared up the summer before.
 Months of issues and changing medications and constant periods.